fcerbell/fcerbell.github.io/_drafts/en/2017-09-12-IotSensorSendingToRedis.md

 ### WIFI network connection

 Lets begin with the `setup` function.
 You need at least a Wifi network name and password to connect to.

 Add the ESP simple Wifi header, define your Wifi credentials and add the following at the end of the `setup` function.
-I also included a LED blinking during the WIFI connection.
+I also included a LED blinking during the WIFI connection, to have an hardware status feedback, and resetting lines (commented) in case of unexplainable issue.

 ``` c
 //  your network SSID (name)